 \subsection{Foresight Module}

 The \textbf{Foresight Module} enhances creative reasoning by explicitly evaluating tool use and problem-solving strategies.
-It activates in two cases: \begin{itemize}[topsep=2pt, partopsep=-3pt, leftmargin=8pt, itemsep=-3pt] \item \textit{When a new task is identified}: The agent evaluates existing tools it has and hypothesizes potential actions to achieve the task. \item \textit{When a new tool is collected}: The agent assesses how the tool might contribute to solving existing tasks or crafting new tools. \end{itemize}

-If the module generates at least one valid action hypothesis, the agent enters a ``Try Action'' state, where it systematically tests the proposed actions in subsequent steps.
-Otherwise, it remains in a ``Free Explore'' state, operating like the BaseAgent to explore the environment.

-For instance, in \Cref{fig:agent_design}, the foresight module identifies the action of clicking a button on the machine, thus guiding the agent into the ``Try Action'' state.
-Overall, this module enables the agent to adapt flexibly under customized scenarios, make bold hypotheses, and execute targeted action trials efficiently.
-See \Cref{apdx:foresight_module} for further details.
+It activates in two cases: \begin{itemize}[topsep=2pt, partopsep=-5pt, leftmargin=8pt, itemsep=-4pt] \item \textit{New Task Identified}: The agent hypothesizes potential actions to achieve it using available tools. \item \textit{New Tool Collected}: The agent assesses its use for solving existing tasks or crafting new tools. \end{itemize} If a valid hypothesis is proposed, the agent enters ``Try Action'' state to test it; otherwise, it stays in ``Free Explore'' state, operating like the BaseAgent.
+For example in \Cref{fig:agent_design} (left), the agent identifies clicking the button as an action worth trying, thus guiding it into the ``Try Action'' state.
+It enables the agent to adapt flexibly under customized scenarios, make bold hypotheses, and execute targeted trials efficiently.
+See \Cref{apdx:reflection_module} for details.